Types of Assessments

 - What components are needed in an addiction treatment plan"

-An assessment helps determine the exact nature and extent of a person’s mental illness.
-Using a variety of tools, mental health professionals can gain insight into a person’s personality.
+A mental health evaluation helps us to understand if there is a mental health problem.
+This evaluation generally involves answering questions by completing testing paperwork.
+An evaluation helps gain insight into a person’s personality and past history of challenges.
 At no point in the process is the professional judging you, rather, they are working to help you understand and manage any issues or symptoms impacting your life.

 The job of the clinician is to work with you to identify your relationship with anger.
-Other areas of your life will also be explored to determine how they may relate in that relationship.
+Other areas of your life will also be explored to determine how they may relate.
 The conclusion of the assessment involves the clinician making a clinical diagnosis along with any/all treatment recommendations (i.e. education and/or counseling.
-A variety of instruments may be completed with a Anger Management Intake, Personal Anger Assessment, Clinical Anger Assessment & Anger Social survey.
+A variety of instruments may be completed with a Personal Anger Assessment, Clinical Anger Assessment & Anger Social survey.